aditdamodaran/portfolio/src/pages/about/index.md

 path: /about
 title: About
 ---
 Heya!
 I’m Adit (“uh-dit”).
-I’m a software engineer, data scientist, photographer, writer, and avid roadtripper. **Currently, I’m looking for full-time positions.**
+I’m a software engineer, photographer, writer, and avid roadtripper. **Currently, I’m looking for full-time positions.**

 I graduated from the University of Chicago in Dec.
 2019 with a BA in Economics and a specialization in Data Science.
 In Aug.
 2020, I’ll begin my Online Master’s in Computer Science at the Georgia Institute of Technology.